Maelstrom8/Malignance/Documentation/GAMEPLAY.md

 ## Visuals

 - The list comes with two Reshade presets: E3FX and With Fire.
 I use E3FX by default.
-I included the ENB Binary but I have no preset.
+I included the ENB Binary but I have no presets for it.
 I don't use it because it causes the game to load slower.

 ---